GitToby/tobydevlin.com-2.0/content/blog/machine-learning-platform-best-practices.md

 results: `{'MAE': 162845.46915721806, 'ME': 4157289.8687455133, 'MSE': 56961700417.27493}` and there it is

-From here lets try a bunch of other regression modeling techniques to see what the best default is.
+From here let's try a bunch of other regression modelling techniques to see what the best default is.

 ```python
 import time